silentkunz/react-native-numeric-input/README.md

 * **style props** - this component has a default style and the styles props are to override the default style or add more fields
 * **totalWidth prop** - this prop is for the entire component width, and all other sizes are derived from it , unless given other size props
 * **initValue prop** - if using value prop, this is not needed and the initial value can be given by the value prop
 * **validateOnBlur** - added on version 1.3.2, if set to false the text input will validate while typing, not recommended, so just keep it true unless there is a good reason not to use the default functionallity
 * **reachMaxIncIconStyle** - added on version 1.4.0, used to set style to the increment button icon in case maxValue is reached - **optional**
 * **reachMaxDecIconStyle** - added on version 1.4.0, used to set style to the decrement button icon in case maxValue is reached - **optional**
 * **reachMinIncIconStyle** - added on version 1.4.0, used to set style to the increment button icon in case minValue is reached - **optional**
 * **reachMinDecIconStyle** - added on version 1.4.0, used to set style to the decrement button icon in case minValue is reached - **optional**
 * **onLimitReached** - added on version 1.7.0, used to handle event of min/max reached, **this function receives 2 arguments: (isMas:Boolean, msg:String)** like in the advanced example above - **optional**
 * **extraTextInputProps**  - added on version 1.8.0, used to add props used for the original TextInput component that are not used/supported in this component explicitly - **optional**

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/himelbrand/react-native-numeric-input/tags).

 ## License
 This project is licensed under the MIT License